Full of grace: Reclaiming the rosary

-THE RECENT RESURGENCE in the rosary’s popularity has made it much more than the fashion accessory singer Madonna inaugurated a few years ago.
+THE RECENT RESURGENCE in the rosary’s popularity has made it much more than the fashion accessory singer Madonna inaugurated a number of years ago.
 From kitsch to cool to contemplative tool again, in a single generation! not bad for a devotion that’s been kicking around the church in various forms for almost a millennium.

+“Call your Mother!”
 When the Second Vatican Council swept the halls of Catholicism with broad reforms in the late 1960s, the way Catholics expressed their identity on the street changed, too.
 The church was moving toward a deepened engagement with the modern world.
 Catholics were all invited to move with it, surrendering a bit of the otherworldly focus that made them seem separate and their witness perhaps too hidden.

 For some that movement into the marketplace made scripture and social justice teaching of more practical use than rosaries and statues.
 When Catholics turned their attention to the modern world in teaching and testimony, many left relics of the otherworldly—the incense and devotions— behind.